judah-w/CSE-455-final-project/index.md

 Following the tutorial found [here](https://colab.research.google.com/drive/1_GdoqCJWXsChrOiY8sZMr_zbr_fH-0Fg?usp=sharing) and taking componenets from [here](https://github.com/theAIGuysCode/OIDv4_ToolKit), we were able to customize the model to recognize 8 different categories of sketches.

 Using our UI, we can sketch out a house and a car.
 Then we can feed it to our model and ideally get the bounding boxes.
 We had a little trouble getting it to work completely, but it made predictions based on what was given.
-On the left is what our model ended up giving us and on the right there is what we wanted it to look like.
+On the top is what our model ended up giving us and on the bottom there is what we wanted it to look like.

 ![bounding box](https://media.discordapp.net/attachments/945784995182682133/954558967193956352/g8Fm0KtV4aLewAAAABJRU5ErkJggg.png) ![bounding box fake](https://user-images.githubusercontent.com/56496451/159102463-ba71584b-5586-4769-876c-af6d58255594.png)